Why We Wrote This Guide

 - Royalty Rate

 In a recording contract, an artist’s royalty rate is negotiable, albeit relatively standardized in the industry.
 The rate is usually somewhere between 7%-25%.
 In addition, there are other types of royalties that the licensing of compositions and sound recordings can earn, mechanical and performance being primary examples.
-Mechanical royalty rates are set by the government, and performance royalties are calculated differently by the PROs and are based complicated methodology.
+Mechanical royalty rates are set by the government, and performance royalties are calculated differently by the PROs and are based on complicated methodology.

 - Controlled Composition